fumnanyasecret/NOVA-MART/README.md

 1️⃣ CSV Files - Raw data source
 2️⃣ Excel - To effectively format the dataset before converting to CSV and subsequently importing it into PostgreSQL for analysis
 3️⃣ PostgreSQL - Data exploration and querying
-4️⃣ Power BI - Dashboard design and KPI visualisation 5️⃣ DAX - Custom measures (example, Discount Impact% and more)

 ⚠️ Disclaimer